bartvbl/itslearning-dumper/README.md

 # It's Learning Complete Backup Tool

 -- The NTNU It's Learning site has now shut down.
-If you need a head start to dump the It's Learning site for your institution, I recommend you fork this project to get a head start --
+You should consider any data you haven't backup up as gone.
+If you need a head start to dump the It's Learning site for your institution, I recommend you fork this project. --

 This script was written to export data from the course management system "It's Learning", as no proper method has been supplied for this previously.